Combinatorial frameworks for cluster algebras: Global conditions on frameworks

 Theorem~\ref{exact framework} combines with Theorems~\ref{framework principal}(\ref{extended mat}) to give the following corollary. \begin{cor} If a complete, exact framework exists for $B$, then Conjecture~\ref{H equiv} holds for $B$. \end{cor}

 The framework $(G,C,C\ck)$ is \newword{polyhedral} if the cones $\Cone(v)$, where $v$ ranges over all vertices of $G$, are the maximal cones of a fan with the property that distinct vertices $v$ of $G$ define distinct cones $\Cone(v)$.
-The fan in question is always composed of simplicial cones.
+The fan in question is always \newword{simplicial}, meaning that it is composed of simplicial cones.
+Theorem~\ref{framework principal}(\ref{g vec}) also implies that a polyhedral framework is automatically injective.
+Thus a polyhedral framework is exact if and only if it is ample.

 A polyhedral framework is \newword{well-connected} if it has the following property: If $F$ is a face of $\Cone(v)$ and of $\Cone(v')$, then there exists a path $v=v_0$, $v_1$, \dots, $v_k=v'$ in $G$ such that $F$ is a face of $\Cone(v_i)$ for all $i$ from $0$ to $k$.
 The following theorem is the reason for considering well-connected polyhedral frameworks.
 It is immediate from Theorem~\ref{framework principal}(\ref{g vec}).

 \begin{theorem} If $(G,C,C\ck)$ is a polyhedral framework, then $\g$-vector cones for seeds in the image of $v\mapsto\Seed(v)$ form a fan, identical to the fan defined by $(G,C,C\ck)$.
 If $(G,C,C\ck)$ is also well-connected, then Conjecture~\ref{strong g fan conj} holds for pairs of cluster monomials supported on clusters in the image of $v\mapsto\Seed(v)$. \end{theorem}